IgorSteps/IgorSteps/README.md

-- 👋 Hi, I’m @IgorSteps
+- 👋 Hi, I’m @IgorSteps, second year Computer Graphics Student at [UEA](https://www.uea.ac.uk/)
-- 👀 I’m interested in Computer Graphics, Programming and Maths
+- 👀 I’m interested in Games, Computer Graphics, Programming and Maths
-- 🌱 I’m currently learning OpenGL
+- 🌱 I’m currently learning OpenGL and working on **2D game**
-- 💞️ I’m looking to collaborate on Games/Software developemnt
+- 📍 I'm looking for a **Student Placement for year 2022/23** in Games/Software developemnt
 - 📫 How to reach me https://www.linkedin.com/in/igor-stepanenko-408ba9226/

 <!---